 3. Implement a matching gift program.

-Three in four U.S. employees want to work for a company that positively impacts the world.
+Three out of every four U.S. employees want to work for a company that positively impacts the world.
 By launching a matching gift program, you can help employees find fulfillment beyond simply performing well in their roles and improve your corporate social responsibility (CSR).

 The matching gift process typically looks something like this: